 As a key component of your career planning and employment preparation, social media can be a helpful tool for exploring careers and connecting with professionals in the field.
 Here are some helpful strategies to consider when using social media.

-Attend a Using LinkedIn to Promote Your Professional Brand workshop - Waterloo campus or Brantford campus (click here for the workshop slides)
+Attend a LinkedIn: Your Professional Brand workshop - Waterloo campus or Brantford campus (click here for the workshop slides)

 Managing Your Online Professional Image in 4 Steps